habibanalytics/Design-Analysis-Of-Algorithms/Intoduction/Algorithms.md

 We search that number given the computer tells us if the guessed number is larger or smaller than our selected value.

 # Linear Search
-Searching the list from 0th index to the end in order is linear search.
+Searching the list from 0th index to the end in order is **Linear search**.
 Best, Worse and average case scenerio depends on luck for this matter.

 **For example:** For a list of **2000000 elements**